 Answer: Guest house trekking all the lodges they have a shower which you can get it somewhere paying and somewhere without paying however if you are in camping trekking – we provide you hot water bucket then you will take a bucket shower.

 Answer: During the trekking route there are all places hotels and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
-Instead, we provide boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in campsite/along the way.
+Instead, we provide boiled water or bringing chlorine tablets to purify the normal water as the normal water is available at the campsite en route.

 Answer: In this trekking route you can get telephone services as well as internet services as well.

 Question: Can I use credit cards in Trekking?.